Code-Institute-Submissions/MikeMurray13-milestone-project-2/README.md

 I followed [this](https://www.youtube.com/shorts/ZMZ4Mne1RdU) tutorial to populate the drop down box with the correct items from the inventory.

 I filtered the players inventory for each slot so they could only equip certain kinds of items in certain slots.
 For example, you can't equip a chainmail shirt to your hands.

+## Testing

+I ran the code through JSHINT and there were no errors there that appeared to be urgent fixes.
+Half of them were unneccessary semi-colons and when I removed them it said they were missing semi-colons.

 ## Ideas for Improvement